 There’s no way you’re getting this toy kitten your daughter has examined for all of 5 seconds.

 And that’s when the battle begins: “Just this once?” she asks, which is refused.
 “Please?”, denied again.

 Her voice then takes on a crescendo pitch that everyone within four aisles can hear: “But that’s not FAIR!”.

-All you wanted was to quickly pick up a few things but instead here you are, in aisle 3, arguing with a 5-year-old about a fake breathing kitten.
+All you wanted was to quickly pick up a few things but instead, here you are, in aisle 3, arguing with a 5-year-old over a fake breathing kitten.

 The Mystery of Money